CodeWeazle/json-mapper/README.md

 ### Maven

 Add the annotation processor class to your pom.xml and rebuild your project.
+(The version shown is related to the --release-- branch.)

 ```
 	<build>